 - A partner who says “If you’d like”

 Heated Rivalry makes it clear that consent isn’t just about the absence of a “no.” It’s about mutual interest and care.
 Consent can be sexy.
-But more importantly, it’s required.
+And more importantly, it’s required.

 “Consent was huge for me, and more so, just concern.
 It’s a huge part of Ilya’s character,” Tierney says.
 “He may seem like a carefree playboy, but really, he’s a very sensitive and empathetic lover.
 It just adds to how much we learn about these guys from the sex they have.”